souslesens/jowl/README.md

 ----------------
 ### Build only Jowl (without virtuoso) Via Docker
-in case you already have a virtuoso container running in your machine (server or local pc), you only need to run the Jowl container:
+in case you already have a virtuoso instance running in your machine (server or local pc), you only need to run the Jowl container:

 1. inside the application.properties file, you need to specify the virtuoso endpoint